spencer-shadley/completed-class/07-project-1-part-one/readmeExamples/readmeExamples.md

 _"Thinking you're the only person ever reading the file might act as a motivation to neglect the writing of a good README._

-_No matter how big or small your project is, you should always take pride in the hours you put in to writing code; you'll never know who's having a look at it in the next weeks, months or even years."_
+_"No matter how big or small your project is, you should always take pride in the hours you put in to writing code; you'll never know who's having a look at it in the next weeks, months or even years."_

 ## README Examples